mouldybread/hlk_LD2401_esphome/README.md

 =======
 Introduction
 --
-A fork of Rihan9/LD2412 attempting to add esphome support for the LD2401p module which seems to be unsupported.
+A fork of Rihan9/LD2412 to add esphome support for the LD2401p module which thus far was unsupported.
 This is a learning experience for me, I have no idea what I am doing.

 I have renamed everything accordingly and removed the option to set a 0.5m detection accuracy as this module does not support it.

-Without modification, all of the functionality except the light sensor seems to work.
+Without further modification all of the functionality except the light sensor seems to work.

 This model purports to be an improved version of the 2410.
 The default baud rate is 256000 and it consumes 74ma at 3.3V.
 The board measures 18 x 22mm.